How to use this site

 The Stress Methylome and Inherited Regulation

 In animals the stress methylome forms when cortisol repeatedly activates glucocorticoid receptors.
-Each activation cycle drives the cortisol receptor complex into the nucleus, where it reshapes methylation at NR3C1, FKBP5, and HSD11B2.
+Each activation cycle drives the cortisol receptor complex into the nucleus, where repeated glucocorticoid signaling progressively reshapes methylation patterns at NR3C1, FKBP5, and HSD11B2.
 Early evidence summarized by (Watkeys et al., 2018) showed consistent NR3C1 methylation changes across trauma cohorts, linking these marks to altered receptor expression and psychopathology.
 The more recent meta analysis by (Balfour et al., 2025) demonstrates that these methylation states also predict cortisol responsiveness during acute stress.

 Plants follow the same functional logic through their own genomic architecture.
 Chronic stress in the parent induces hypermethylation at growth associated regulatory loci, not as suppression but as a reallocation of transcriptional priority away from baseline growth and toward excitatory defense.
 This parallels the animal shift away from glucocorticoid restraint and toward NMDA and AMPA driven throughput.

-Across plants and animals the stress methylome is therefore a generational record of cumulative excitation.
-It encodes the parent’s excitatory experience into the chromatin architecture of the next generation and determines excitability, metabolic sensitivity, and antioxidant demand at the beginning of life.
+Across plants and animals the stress methylome therefore functions as a generational record of cumulative excitation and stress exposure.
+It encodes prior environmental load into the regulatory architecture of the next generation and influences excitability, metabolic sensitivity, and antioxidant demand at the beginning of life.

 Autism represents the behavioral expression of a deeper excitability state set before birth by the stress methylome and endocrine regulators.
 Three recurring elements define this architecture.